uranshishko/nano-ms/README.md

 res.status(/* status-code */); // used to specify the status-code to be returned. returns res. res.send(/* data to be sent */); // used to send back data with the response.
-// data types accepted: string, number, object, Buffer... res.sendFile(/* fileName or path within static folder. ilename extention can be omitted if the file is a HTML file */); // used inside of service functions for redirecting and serving static files res.redirect(/* url, (optional: status-code) */);
+// data types accepted: string, number, object, Buffer... res.render(/* fileName or path within static folder. ilename extention can be omitted*/); // used inside of service functions for rendering html files res.redirect(/* url, (optional: status-code) */);
 ```